charlotte-pel/LabelNoiseTS/README.md

     - ...
     - Run10

-## Config File
+## Configuration file

-DataFrame from initFile.csv must be like below :
-(Example initFile.csv has good format)
+The configuration file `initFile.csv` is a data frame (converted into csv file) with the following format:
-- First column must be named: class_names
+- The first column must be named: `class_names`.
-- Columns names 0 and 1 contain number of samples and number of polygon for each class.
+- The `0` and `1` columns contain the number of samples and the number of polygons for each class.
+The following columns contain parameter values used to parametrized a double logistic function (please refer to the Remote Sensing journal paper).
-- Last row must contain dates (In the example below line 13), dates start column after class_names column.
+- The last row (line 13 in the folloing example) must contain days of year (dates).
+The days of year are inserted from column `0`.
 ```
       class_names    0   1      2       3  ...
 21     22     23    24    25
 0            Corn  500  10   0.57   0.720  ...
 NaN    NaN    NaN   NaN   NaN